Whinlatter Moon Runner

 Braithwaite, United Kingdom • 14 Feb 2026

-The route is fully waymarked and contained within Whinlatter Forest.
-Terrain is described as very hilly with a mixture of hard-packed gravel tracks, single twisting dirt tracks and occasional muddy bridleway.
-The event is scheduled for winter months when ground frost may occur.
+The route is fully waymarked and described as a very hilly course on a mixture of hard-packed gravel tracks, single twisting dirt tracks, and occasional muddy bridleway, all contained within the forest.

-Race HQ will provide toilets and there is space for approximately 200 cars; participants are encouraged to car share.
-Medical support will be available on the course and refreshments are available from the café.
-Entry includes a branded event memento, free downloadable event pictures, a packet of mixed wildflower seeds, and prizes for the top three male and top three female finishers.
-The organiser notes an eco-friendly approach, including not using disposable plastic cups and not offering T-shirts as standard.
+Entry includes a branded event memento, free downloadable event pictures, a packet of wildflower seeds, and freebies from sponsors Chia Charge and Mountain Fuel Sports Nutrition.
+Prizes are awarded to the top three male and top three female finishers.
+Refreshments are available from a café during the event.
+The organizer notes they do not use disposable plastic cups.
 Visit the organization's website for the most recent information.

 Race information